fineanmol/plant-tree/README.md

-🍀 Updated on Sat, 06 Sep 2025 18:38:12 GMT
+🎄 Updated on Sun, 07 Sep 2025 16:56:31 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."